 Additionally, Chinese customs believe that Sweet Olives are symbolic of honor and preciousness.
 It is an embodiment of nobility and the wishful thinking of noble sons.

-Taking a look at Chinese traditional arts, a Sweet Olive flower is a euphemism for life, love, sex, and death.
+Taking a look at Chinese traditional arts, a Sweet Olive flower is a euphemism for life, true love, sex, and death.

 Meaning of Osmanthus Flowers